moonbitlang/moonbit-docs/moonbit-docs/docs/build-system-tutorial.md

 }
 ```

-Finally, use the `moon test` command, which scans the entire project, identifies, and runs all inline tests as well as files ending with `_test.mbt`.
+Now we use the `moon test` command, which scans the entire project,
+identifies, and runs all inline tests as well as files ending with `_test.mbt`
+or `_wbtest.mbt`.
 If everything is normal, you will see:

 ```bash
 $ moon test